NNSA seeks to promotes and advocate Equal Employment Opportunity/Affirmative Action (EEO/AA) for all agency employees.

-The NNSA currently employs the Department of Energy’s Interim Desk Reference for Reasonable Accommodation Desk Reference, which contains the procedures employed within the NNSA for individuals requesting Reasonable Accommodation and/or PAS.
-Questions regarding Reasonable Accommodation or PAS may be directed to the NNSA Reasonable Accommodation Program Manager at any time at (202)-586-7812.
+NNSA employs DOE Policy Memorandum #100B (Reasonable Accommodation), which contains the current policy and procedures used within the NNSA for individuals requesting Reasonable Accommodation and/or Personal Assistance Services.
+Questions regarding Reasonable Accommodation or PAS may be directed to the NNSA’s Reasonable Accommodation Program via email at: email@example.com

 Frequently Asked Questions on Addressing and Preventing Workplace Harassment

 What constitutes Unlawful Harassment, as defined by the “DOE Secretary’s Policy Statement on Equal Employment Opportunity, Harassment, and Retaliation”?

 Unlawful Harassment is defined as any unwelcome conduct (verbal, written, or physical), based on discrimination, that: (1) has the purpose or effect of unreasonably interfering with an employee's work performance; (2) creates an intimidating, hostile, or offensive work environment; or (3) affects an employee's employment opportunities or compensation.